 - Foundation Governors: usually appointed by the diocese (in Church schools only).

 - Co-opted Governors: elected by other members of the governing body.

 - Head Teacher: automatic membership.

 In some schools there are additional Associate Governors:

 In addition, schools may choose to appoint associate members to bring a particular expertise.
 They are not governors but may be members of committees and attend governing body meetings.

 Local authority governor vacancies

-We have the following local authority governor vacancies:
+We currently have two local authority governor vacancies (Friday 10 February 2023):